o3de/ROSConDemo/docker/README.md

 * Dockerfile.NavStack
   The Docker image created from this script will only havethe compiled `kraken_nav` code for the navigation stack.

-These images will be much smaller that the full `roscon_demo` docker image.
+These images will be much smaller than the full `roscon_demo` docker image.

 To build the `roscon_sim` Docker image, run the following build command from this `docker` subfolder of this project: